Use this List to Identify Easy Tax-Savings Strategies for Your Business

 To determine your charitable donation tax credit, visit this online calculator supplied by the Canada Revenue Agency (CRA).

-Be sure to consult with your accountant or bookkeeper when deciding whether to donate money personally or through your business in order to understand the tax implications.
+Be sure to consult with your accountant or bookkeeper when deciding whether to donate money personally or through your business in order to understand the tax implications. - Make strategic purchases.

 If it looks like your income will be high for the year, and you have some extra cash, consider making some business-related expenditure before December 31.

 High-cost items such as software, staff training, advertising or office supplies will increase expenses and therefore decrease taxable profit for the year.
-As it’s the time of year to celebrate your staff and thank your customers, be sure to keep your receipts for any end-of -ear entertainment expenses.
+As it’s the time of year to celebrate your staff and thank your customers, be sure to keep your receipts for any end-of -ear entertainment expenses. - Defer income to the next year.

 Another strategy for reducing taxable income may include billing customers after December 31.
 Receiving income in January instead of now is a simple strategy to reduce your taxable income for the year.
-Be sure to speak with your accountant or bookkeeper to see if this strategy is an option for your business.
+Be sure to speak with your accountant or bookkeeper to see if this strategy is an option for your business. - Maximize savings when you hire family.

 You do all the little things right to reduce the taxes you have to pay and free up more money for your business.
-So when your installments are due, be sure to pay on time to avoid penalties and interest-rate charges on late amounts due.
+So when your installments are due, be sure to pay on time to avoid penalties and interest-rate charges on late amounts due. - Shelter your income from tax.

 If your spouse works for your business, you can pay them a reasonable salary which can later be deducted as a business expense.
 Just be sure to treat your paid family members like any other employee – have a contract agreement that outlines their job and salary, and keep any documentation the CRA might want to see that supports their work hours.